 Founders Day Tree Planting

-The tradition of the senior class planting a tree in memory of Milton Hershey began as a tribute to George Copenhaver, the first superintendent of Milton Hershey School.
+The tradition of the senior class planting a tree for Founders Day began as a tribute to George Copenhaver, the first superintendent of Milton Hershey School.
 The first tree was planted on the grounds of the Junior-Senior High School (now Catherine Hall) in memory of Mr. Copenhaver on Nov.
-15, 1938—80 years ago.
+15, 1938, the date Milton and Catherine Hershey signed the Deed of Trust establishing Milton Hershey School in 1909.
 Mr. Copenhaver died in February of that year, and the older students decided that planting a tree by the senior class would be an appropriate way to honor their teacher and mentor.

-The first oak tree planted in honor of Milton Hershey occurred on Nov.
+The first oak tree planted in honor of Milton S. Hershey occurred 75 years ago on Nov.
 15, 1946, the year after Mr. Hershey died.
-The first class to present and plant their own tree was the Class of 1957 on Nov.
-15, 1956.
 The tradition continued at Old Senior Hall until the opening of Founders Hall on Sept.
 13, 1970 and at Founders Hall until the opening of Memorial Hall on Nov.
 15, 1995.
 That year, the honor of planting an oak tree was transferred from the senior class to the kindergarteners at Memorial Hall—the thought being that these children could watch their tree grow during their years at MHS.
 In 2003, the senior class began planting their own tree at Founders Hall once again.

 Today, the commemoration of the signing of the Deed of Trust by Milton and Catherine Hershey is a week-long celebration.
-Students in pre-kindergarten will plant a tree at Memorial Hall and the senior class will plant their tree, marked with a plaque, at Founders Hall.
+Students in pre-kindergarten will plant a tree at Memorial Hall and the senior class planted their tree, marked with a plaque, at Founders Hall.